 Attachments are not allowed on the SCGIS list.
 They sometimes contain viruses that can be spread to all the subscribers of the listserv.
 Copy and paste the information from the attachment into the body of your posting or put the attachment on a web site and provide readers the URL.

 No, this is a private list.
 Only active members of the Society for Conservation GIS may participate in the listserv.
 This is one of the great benefits of being a member of SCGIS.
 Instructions on joining SCGIS can be found here.

-Email Ellen Brown and give her the information.
-She will suspend delivery to your account.
-Just let her know when you return, and she will reactivate your subscription.
+Email Listserv Admin and give them the information.
+They will suspend delivery to your account.
+Just let them know when you return, and they will reactivate your subscription.

 There are currently over 1,800 readers of the SCGIS listserv from all over the world.
 SCGIS listserv'ers have demonstrated themselves to be exceedingly wise, good-looking, witty, generous with their knowledge of geospatial data and methods, and passionate about conservation and GIS.

 You may pay the student rate for the conference.
 Unfortunately, the web registration page is not set up for you to do this.

 Follow the following steps: